Franklin High School (Livonia, Michigan)

 Benjamin Franklin High School, also referred to as Franklin High School, Livonia Franklin and FHS, is a public high school located in Livonia, Michigan, a suburb west of Detroit.

 History

-Established in September 1961 a sophomore class attended classes at nearby Bentley High School during the 1961–62 school year.
+Established in September 1961, a sophomore class attended classes at nearby Bentley High School during the 1961–62 school year.
 Classes were then taught at FHS when that building opened in September 1962.
 The school celebrated its first graduating class in June 1964.
 During the 1968–69 school year, a sophomore class from Churchill High School attended classes at Franklin High School as construction commenced on that school building.
+A freshman class was added to Franklin High School for the 1979-80 school year, the first ninth-grade class since the school opened.

 International Baccalaureate Program

 Franklin High School is the first public school in Wayne County to offer the IB Diploma program.
 Faculty members have been trained in the areas of Administration, Coordination, Visual Arts, History of the Americas, Spanish, Biology, Chemistry, Mathematics, English and Theory of Knowledge.
 At the training sessions, teachers spend 3–5 days learning about international perspectives regarding pedagogy, curricular requirements, and standards of assessment.